-When carrying out the provision of legal services or providing a reference I collect some or all of the following personal information that you provide:
+When carrying out the provision of legal services I may need to collect some or all of the following personal information that you provide:

 - a. personal details

 - b. family details

 - c. lifestyle and social circumstances

 - d. goods and services

 - e. financial details

 - f. education, training and employment details

 - g. physical or mental health details

 - h. racial or ethnic origin

 - i. political opinions

 - j. religious, philosophical or other beliefs

-- k. trade union membership

-- I. sex life or sexual orientation
+- k. sex life or sexual orientation

-- m. genetic data
+- I. genetic data

-- n. biometric data for the purpose of uniquely identifying a natural person

-- o. criminal proceedings, outcomes and sentences, and related security measures
+- m. criminal proceedings, outcomes and sentences, and related security measures

-- p. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.
+- n. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.